 - Assess each and every factor of the policy – inclusions, exclusions, limitations, rules, sum insured, premium, death benefits, maturity benefits, and more.

 - Make use of online calculators to get a clear picture of the premiums, bonuses, impact of inflation and the market on your investment.

 - If you aren’t convinced or confused, get in touch with an insurance agent or expert to help you answer your queries and doubts.

-- Last, but not the least, your insurance has to fit into your overall long term financial plan so take your financial advisor also into confidence.
+- Last, but not least, your insurance has to fit into your overall long-term financial plan so take your financial advisor also into confidence.

 Now that you know the similarities and differences between term insurance and other life insurance plans, let’s look at how to go about choosing a life insurance plan, and how it fits into your overall financial plan.